Viton4ik/publicPosts/README.md

 # PublicPostsApp

-## _PublicPostsApp - messenger with using Django and React/Webpack_
+## _PublicPostsApp - a simple messenger with using Django and React/Webpack_

 ##
 ✨Idea:✨